- County Attorneys and Deputies can determine if a training event counts for CLE - No need to contact the Commission.

 6: Form due by January 31

-Find additional resources on the above steps on the CLE Forms and Materials page.
+Find additional resources on the above steps in the Forms and Materials section further below.

 FREQUENTLY ASKED QUESTIONS